Shingles (herpes zoster)

 Because the risk of severe complications from shingles is more likely in older people, those aged over 60 years might consider zoster vaccine.

-A herpes zoster vaccine has been produced which can prevent varicella reactivation.
+A herpes zoster vaccine has been produced which can prevent varicella zoster virus reactivation.
 The vaccine (called Zostavax®) is estimated to be 14 times more potent than the chickenpox vaccine and can be given to people aged 50 years or older.
 It should not be given to people with weakened immune systems.
 The herpes zoster vaccine can reduce the incidence of shingles by half.
 In people who do get shingles despite being vaccinated, the symptoms are usually less severe and after-pains are less likely to develop.

 On DermNet NZ: